deckhouse/sds-node-configurator/docs/USAGE.md

 Currently, only local `Volume Groups` are supported.
 `LVMVolumeGroup` resources are designed to communicate with the `LVM Volume Groups` on nodes and display up-to-date information about their state.

-### Creating a `LVMVolumeGroup` resource
+### Creating an `LVMVolumeGroup` resource

-There are two ways to create a `LVMVolumeGroup` resource:
+There are two ways to create an `LVMVolumeGroup` resource:
 * Automatically:
-  * The controller automatically scans for information about the existing `LVM Volume Groups` on nodes and creates a resource if a `LVM Volume Group` is tagged with LVM tag `storage.deckhouse.io/enabled=true` and there is no matching Kubernetes resource for it.
+  * The controller automatically scans for information about the existing `LVM Volume Groups` on nodes and creates a resource if an `LVM Volume Group` is tagged with the `storage.deckhouse.io/enabled=true` LVM tag and there is no matching Kubernetes resource for it.
   * In this case, the controller populates all fields of the resource on its own.
 * By the user:
   * The user manually creates the resource by filling in only the `metadata.name` and `spec` fields.
 In it, they specify the desired state of the new `Volume Group`.